waynodiablo/Oystercard/lab_week/lab_week.md

 ### How should I approach Lab Week?
 We believe that it's extremely important to work from our space here at MA for the week, so from a logistical perspective, we would expect:

-* That you be at Makers Academy from **9AM, Monday through Friday**.
+* That you be at Makers Academy from **9:30am, Monday through Friday**.
-* That you work in a team, pair with members of your team, and run twice-daily stand-ups within that team.
+* That you work in a team, pair with members of your team, and run daily stand-ups within that team.
 * Coordinate on Slack (e.g. in private groups)

 ### What are the delivery expectations?